top of page

 Kate's sons - LOL

-A gentleman tapped me on the shoulder, and asked, “Are those geese flying in or out?”
+“Are those geese flying in or out?” he asked.

-I inched closer to the art.
-Their heads were out-stretched, not up, but not down.
-I took a gamble and said, “They’re flying out.”
+I leaned closer to my own painting, squinting at the tiny, 3/8-inch geese.
+Their heads were stretched forward — not up, not down.
+I took a gamble and said,“They’re flying out.”

 Related article: Learn more about focal points by clicking this link: 7 Tips for Artistic Bookshelves.